FOR PEOPLE AND PLANET

 Investing in a Better World

-This report, published by the UK Government in September 2019, is the most comprehensive study of the UK public’s demand for sustainable investment opportunities.
-Most people said financial institutions should avoid investing in companies that harm people or the planet.
+This report, published by the UK Government in 2019, is the most comprehensive study of the UK public’s demand for sustainable investment opportunities, with most saying. financial institutions should avoid investing in companies that harm people or the planet.

-This guidebook to creating a faith long-term plan on the environment was created by ARC ahead of the launch of 32 faith commitments from around the world in 2009.
+This guidebook to creating a faith long-term plan on the environment was created by ARC ahead of the launch of 32 faith commitments from around the world at the 2009 Windsor Celebration.
 It outlines the seven key areas for action as well as key questions to consider.